What is the Mechanical Team?

-MAVRIC’s Mechanical Team has the following objectives for Spring 2019:
+MAVRIC’s Mechanical Team had the following objectives for Spring 2019:

 - Work with the Science Team to ensure the soil science system is mechanically sound, robust, and ready in time for the URC competition.
 (Complete for Checkpoint 1)

 - Improve the robotic arm by modifying the shoulder and end effector.
-(In progress for Checkpoint 2)
+(Complete for Checkpoint 2)

 - Add feedback systems to each joint of the robotic arm to allow for precision control.
-(In progress for Checkpoint 2)
+(Complete for Checkpoint 2)

 - Test the robotic arm’s weight lifting capacity and ability to complete fine manipulation tasks.
-(In progress for Checkpoint 2)
+(Complete for Checkpoint 2)

 - Improve the suspension system by reducing its weight and improving its reliability.
-(To do for Checkpoint 3)
+(Complete for Checkpoint 3)

 - Design and manufacture camera and sensor mounts as requested by the Systems Team.
-(To do for Checkpoint 3)
+(Complete for Checkpoint 3)

 - Ensure the total mass of the rover is under 50 kilograms and enact a weight reduction plan as necessary.
-(In progress for Checkpoint 3)
+(Complete for Checkpoint 3)

 - Work with all the other teams to complete tests of the rover under mock competition conditions.
-(To do for Checkpoint 3)
+(Dropped for Checkpoint 3)

-- Complete robotic arm with feedback, capable of lifting five kilograms and manipulating objects.
-(Checkpoint 2)
+- Completed robotic arm with feedback, capable of lifting five kilograms and manipulating objects.
+(Delivered for Checkpoint 2)

 - Upgraded suspension system that is lighter and more reliable.
-(Checkpoint 3)
+(Delivered for Checkpoint 3)